seandstewart/bardly/pending/romances/the-tempest/11-player.md

 And Ferdinand, her brother, found a wife
 Where he himself was lost, Prospero his dukedom
 In a poor isle and all of us ourselves
-When no man was his own. …
+When no man was his own. ...

 **ALONSO**
 *\[To FERDINAND and MIRANDA]*
-...Give me your hands:
+...
+Give me your hands:
 Let grief and sorrow still embrace his heart
-That doth not wish you joy! …
+That doth not wish you joy! ...

 **GONZALO**
-… Be it so!
+...
+Be it so!
 Amen!

 *Re-enter ARIEL, attired as the Boatswain*

 O, look, sir, look, sir! here is more of us:
 I prophesied, if a gallows were on land,
 This fellow could not drown.
 Now, blasphemy,
-That swear'st grace o’erboard, not an oath on shore?
+That swear'st grace o'erboard, not an oath on shore?
 Hast thou no mouth by land?
 What is the news?

 **ARIEL**